math-tools/math-objects/cvnum/readme/prologue.md

 Here are the features proposed by `cvnum`.

-   1. Conversion of natural integers from one base to another one.
+   1. Conversion of natural integers from one base to another.

-   1. Conversion of natural integers to textual ones in several languages. **Proposing new translations can be done without being a programmer.**
+   1. Textual version of natural integers in several languages. **Proposing new translations can be done without being a programmer.**
 <!--
-   1. Conversion of textual versions of natural integers to digital ones (the translation can fixed some errors like basic error spellings).
+   1. Conversion of textual versions of natural integers to their digital value (the translation can fixed some errors like basic mispellings).
 -->